 The internet is buzzing these days with the term “golden milk.”
 But what exactly is it?
 Golden milk is a turmeric-filled drink typically used in Ayurvedic medicine.

-Turmeric is known to supply antioxidants and fight inflammation associated with conditions like:
+Turmeric is known to supply antioxidants and associated with conditions like:

 It may also improve mood, help depression, and potentially lower anxiety levels.